Sunnie

 CHI 2025 HONORABLE MENTIONPAPERTALK

-* Featured in Microsoft's New Future of Work Report and presented at 10+ places through invited and contributed talks.
+* Featured in Microsoft's New Future of Work report and presented at 10+ places through invited and contributed talks.

 "I'm Not Sure, But...": Examining the Impact of Large Language Models' Uncertainty Expression on User Reliance and Trust